 This website introduces you to the monument itself, to this particular emigration scheme which operated between 1848 & 1850, to the women themselves and the ships on which they travelled.
-It is designed to be an motivating and rewarding experience for anyone interested in Irish history and genealogy or in broader issues related to famine, displacement and immigration no matter where in the Irish 'diaspora' you may reside.
+It is designed to be an motivating and rewarding experience for anyone interested in Irish history and genealogy or the broader issues related to famine, displacement and immigration no matter where in the Irish 'diaspora' you may reside.

 This website is in gradually being updated.
 We gratefully acknowlege funding assistance from the Irish Government's Emigrant Support Programme in 2011.